 CEDEM 2017 will take an in-depth look at how domestic investors and smaller, private groups have amassed an enormous volume of capital that allows them to compete with Europe’s traditional institutional giants.
 It will also delve into the state of the Czech economy after the end of the Central Bank’s currency peg and ask if the current rate of growth is sustainable.
 CEDEM 2017 will also explore the ways in which we use and conceive of commercial real estate are being revolutionized.
 All discussions will feature top market players and analysts currently active in the Czech Republic, the CEE region and the Eurozone.

-Prague and Warsaw continue to attract investors will to pay stunning prices, but the momentum for yield shift is slowing.
-CEE’s other markets have finally begun to catch fire but are still limited by lower liquidity and a lack of product.
 Who will be buying the new projects coming on line in the coming months and is the market reaching a tipping point?

 Domestic investors have made their mark in other CEE countries, but Czech and Slovak funds are a different breed.
 Not only are they now serious competition for larger international investors in their home markets, but they’re beginning to make their presence felt abroad.
 Who are these groups and why have they emerged in Prague and Bratislava?